fknMega/ReboundGuardian/README.md

 ## Basic Info
-This bot will add a member once its kicked from a group, which makes you *godmode* in that group, have 2 accounts in `accounts.json` and its almost impossible to kick you, 3 accounts = *godmode*
+ReboundGuardian will add a member once its kicked from a group, which will makes you *godmode* in that group, have 2 accounts in `accounts.json` and it is almost impossible to kick you, 3 accounts = *godmode*

 ```